|

 x 4', 2 x 8', upper manual slides in to engage dogs on lower manual,

-handstops, Delrin jacks & plectra
+handstops, Wood jacks & feather plectra

 Decoration: French-walnut veneered case finished in clear

-padding lacquer, parchment 3-tiered rose.
+padding lacquer, parchment 3-tiered rose by Werner Iten.

 Ebony naturals, boxwood sharps, trefoil-carved key